 The civic nature of the development – by reflecting a sense of place in the connections through the site and by the use of integrated public art commissions

 Sustainability and biodiversity – meeting the highest building standards of BREEAM and WELL, ensuring these buildings are fit for the future

 Security and resilience – making sure there are security measures in place to protect those inside the building

 Aerial sketch of the development at Salisbury Square

 A new civic hub needs exemplar public spaces to foster a sense of community and conversation.

 Before and after of Salisbury Square (Preliminary Illustrations – DBOX for Eric Parry Architects).

-Diagram showing proposed public space at Salisbury Square
+Diagram showing new public space at Salisbury Square

 Salisbury Square will be enlarged and refocused as a gathering point for the development, somewhere people can enjoy.